Program:

 EC 101 HASMED-Core 1 (ECONOMICS)3006

-GP XXX Elements of Mineralogy and Petrology Lab0033
+GP 205 Elements of Mineralogy and Petrology Lab0033

 ES 250 & HS 250 Environmental Studies 6